apache/druid/docs/operations/mixed-workloads.md

   ~ under the License.
   -->

-If you frequently run concurrent, mixed workloads on your Apache Druid cluster, configure Druid to properly allocate cluster resources and optimize your overall query performance.
-With proper resource isolation, you can execute long-running, low priority queries that are resource intensive without interfering with short-running, high priority queries that require fewer resources.
+If you frequently run concurrent, heterogeneous workloads on your Apache Druid cluster, configure Druid to properly allocate cluster resources to optimize your overall query performance.
+Without proper resource isolation, long-running, low priority queries may interfere with short-running, high priority queries.
+You typically do not want these long resource-intensive queries to throttle the performance of short interactive queries.
 By separating cluster resources, you prevent queries from competing with each other for resources such as CPU, memory, and network access.

-Druid provides the following approaches to isolate resources and improve query concurrency:
+Druid provides the following strategies to isolate resources and improve query concurrency:
 - **Query laning** where you set a limit on the maximum number of long-running queries executed on each Broker.
-- **Cluster tiering** which defines separate groups of Historicals and Brokers to receive different query assignments based on query priority.
+- **Service tiering** which defines separate groups of Historicals and Brokers to receive different query assignments based on query priority.

 ## Query laning